With Stoplight’s tools, you can build products following both the API-first & API Design-first approaches. Try it today!

 Disadvantages of a Code-First Approach

-In most cases, choosing a code-first approach to build your APIs will lead to quite a few problems:
+In most cases, choosing a code-first approach to build your APIs will lead toquite a few problems, let's look at a code first vs a design first approach.

 - Bottlenecks – A code-first approach typically means developers follow a waterfall model to API development, leading to bottlenecks.
 Teams working on the API will finish each phase in sequential order, so they cannot work in parallel.